2003 – 2012 archives supported

 ▸What if my archive has multiple profiles?

 No problem — every profile folder gets its own account in the sidebar.
 Switch between them freely.
 If you opened snapshots from two different backups (say profiles1 and profiles2) that happened to contain the same profile, duplicate messages are removed automatically.
+If you have separate uploaded archives that overlap (rather than folders inside one upload), use the "Select to merge" option in the recent-archives list to combine them.

 ▸Why do some of my filenames look truncated?